rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 AWS Shield is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
-Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, as such there is no need to engage AWS Support to benefit from DDoS protection.
+Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
 There are two tiers of AWS Shield&mdash;Standard and Advanced.

 **Benefits**:

-- Seamless integration and deployment
+- Seamless integration and deployment.

-- Customizable protection
+- Customizable protection.

-- Managed protection and attack visibility
+- Managed protection and attack visibility.

-- Cost efficiency
+- Cost efficiency.

 ![]({% asset_path 2020-01-15-aws-security/Picture9.png %})